-Now that you’ve invested time into researching the best ping pong paddle and, have invested some money into your hobby.
-You might also want to think about protecting that investment.
+Now that you’ve invested time into researching the best ping pong paddles and, have invested some money into your hobby, you might also want to think about protecting that investment.

 Don’t spend money on a brilliant paddle just to let the elements destroy it.
 A good quality cover will be worth its weight in gold when you get caught in the rain or accidentally drop your paddle while running to the car.

 Ready To Level Up Your Game Room?

 One last thing you might want to consider is the playing surface you’re going to be using.
 If you want to get the most out of your new ping pong paddle, consider some of the ping pong tables we reviewed here.